-John C. Love -- Mr. Love was appointed a director of the Company on March 5, 1998.
+John C. Love -- Mr. Love was appointed a Director of the Company on March 5, 1998.
 Mr. Love is an international hospitality and tourism consultant.
 He is a retired partner in the national CPA and consulting firm of Pannell Kerr Forster and, for the last 30 years, a lecturer in hospitality industry management control systems and competition & strategy at Golden Gate University and San Francisco State University.
 He is Chairman Emeritus of the Board of Trustees of Golden Gate University and the Executive Secretary of the Hotel and Restaurant Foundation.
-Mr. Love is also a director of Santa Fe, having been appointed in March 2, 1999 and a director of InterGroup, having been appointed in January 1998.
-Mr. Love's extensive experience as a Certified Public Accountant ("CPA") and in the hospitality industry, including teaching at the university level for the last 30 years in management control systems, and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.
+Mr. Love is also a director of Portsmouth, having first been appointed in March 1998 and a director of InterGroup, having first been appointed in January 1998.
+Mr. Love's extensive experience as a CPA and in the hospitality industry, including teaching at the university level for the last 30 years in management control systems, and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.

-William J. Nance -- Mr. Nance was first elected to the Board in May 1996.
-Mr. Nance is also a Director of Santa Fe having held that position since May 1996.
-He is the President and CEO of Century Plaza Printers, Inc., a company he founded in 1979.
+William J. Nance -- Mr. Nance was first elected to the Board in May of 1996.
+Mr. Nance is also a director of Portsmouth.
+Mr. Nance is the President and Chief Executive Officer of Century Plaza Printers, Inc., a company he founded in 1979.
 He has also served as a consultant in the acquisition and disposition of multi-family and commercial real estate.
-Mr. Nance is a CPA and, from 1970 to 1976, was employed by Kenneth Leventhal & Company where he was a Senior Accountant specializing in the area of REITS and restructuring of real estate companies, mergers and acquisitions, and all phases of real estate development and financing.
-Mr. Nance is a director of InterGroup and has held such position since 1984.
+Mr. Nance is a Certified Public Accountant ("CPA") and, from 1970 to 1976, was employed by Kenneth Leventhal & Company where he was a Senior Accountant specializing in the area of REITS and restructuring of real estate companies, mergers and acquisitions, and all phases of real estate development and financing.
+Mr. Nance is also Director of InterGroup, and has held such position since 1984.
 Mr. Nance also serves as a director of Comstock.
 Mr. Nance's extensive experience as a CPA and in numerous phases of the real estate industry, his business and management experience gained in running his own businesses, his service as a director and audit committee member for other public companies and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.